parameshwar-A/pythoncoursematerials/13_Loops_Bootcamp/first30.md

 - Print a Big X
 - Side arrow
 - Pascal's triangle
-- Hollow triangle inscribed in a Rectangle
+- Hollow diamond inscribed in a Rectangle

 ## Data structure
 - Print all elements in list